Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 # ✔ - Full Stack Search Engine - ✔

-_**In this webproject as part of the SAE Bachelor program 6GST0XD10x I'm building a full stack search modelcar search engine application with react (next.js) using postgres full-text search and semantic quaring with Upstash Vector to use it on a separate subpage depending on the initial situation for my website: www.toycarsaddict.club.
+_**In this webproject as part of the SAE Bachelor program 6GST0XD10x I'm building a full stack modelcar search engine application with react (next.js) using postgres full-text search and semantic quaring with Upstash Vector to use it on a separate subpage depending on the initial situation for my website: www.toycarsaddict.club.
 You can also find access to the project on my developer page: www.svendolin-productions.ch**_

 | TYPE | LINK |
 |:--------------| :--------------|